yanxiliu230/ds_assessment/DS_Assessment.md

 vectors with a known value of b = 3.
-We are able to see that as the learning rate e lowers, the estimates of b remains stable for a while and then maybe drops a little, while the number of steps taken to reach that final estimates also remains at hundreds at first, and then increases exponentially.
+We are able to see that as the learning rate e lowers, the estimates of b remains stable for a while and then maybe drops a little, while the number of steps taken to reach that final estimates also remains low at first, and then increases exponentially.
 In a nutshell, the performance of the algorithm does not necessarily improves with a smaller step size/lower learning rate.
 In fact, a small step size will cause the number of steps taken to